 What do YOU mean when you say you want to "learn Bangla"?

 Traditionally, native speakers grow up surrounded by Bangla speaking parents and family, then they go to school and are taught Bangla from books written in Bangla by Bangla speaking teachers.
 This site was expressly developed for people who want to learn Bangla over the Internet.
 They will probably not have a native Bangla teacher at hand.
 So I want to make it possible for anyone who knows English to be able to read the content on the site including Bangla words in Bangla script.
 This is accomplished using a technique called "transliteration".
 Every Bangla letter is represented by its equivalent phonetic sound in English.
 So the Bangla consonants ক and খ are represented by their respective sound k and kh.
-To read আমি বাংলা শিখব you would simply read the phonetic ami bang‧la shi‧kho‧bo which are also shown here with syllable markers.
+To read আমি বাংলা শিখব you would simply read the phonetic ami bangla shikhobo.

-You will seeing a lot of phonetic representation on this site.
-Reading out the phonetic English aloud will let you to feel the Bangla language quickly, even while you are learning the Alphabet.
+You will be seeing a lot of phonetic representation on this site.
+Reading out the phonetic English aloud will help let you "feel" the Bangla language quickly, even while you are learning the Alphabet.